Dsharma2002/Banking-Application/README.md

 - As a user, I want to be able to save my transactions to file, particularly my balance.
 - As a user, I want to be able to load my transactions from file, particularly my balance.

 ## Phase 4: Task 2
+This is a Logger of how steps were carried out by the application on user commands.

 Wed Nov 24 20:56:39 PST 2021
 Added money to account!